DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 # Extending to N civilizations

 So far we have been considering a game between two civilizations.
-Finally, we'll extend the game and welcome more alien participants. $C_1$ still has an option to send our a signal, but now there are countless civilizations listening.
-Each of them has to make a decision based on the beliefs about the strength of the sender and the potential threats it poses.
+But in the observable universe there are billions of stars, planets, and potentially civilizations.
+We finally extend the game and welcome many more alien participants. $C_1$ still has an option to send our a signal, but now there are countless civilizations listening.
+If they recieve a signal, they have to make a decision based on the beliefs about the strength of the sender and the potential threats it poses.

 Let's introduce a few variables: